Introduction to Java Thread Pool

 ExecutorService newpool = Executors.newFixedThreadPool(MAX_Threads);

-The above code covers each step of the creation of thread till its shutdown.
+The above code covers each step of the creation of the thread till it’s shutdown.
 There is a maximum thread limit fixed and created.
-Once this is done there are three jobs created which execute one by one.
+Once this is done, there are three jobs created which execute one by one.
 There is also a sleep time allotted for 2 secs for each job.
 As the thread pool is created and all jobs work simultaneously, we can see that this entire process will run 6 times.
-When the if statement runs in thread pool it checks if the job is already running or not.
-If the job has not started running it will execute the if block.
+When the if statement runs in the thread pool, it checks if the job is already running or not.
+If the job has not started running, it will execute the if block.
 If it is already running, then the else block will be run.
 It will display the job name and say that it is already running.
-The thread pool is created and then all 3 jobs are run.
-Once the jobs are run we shut down the thread pool that we have created.
+The thread pool is created, and then all 3 jobs are run.
+Once the jobs are run, we shut down the thread pool that we have created.

 Below will be the output of the given program.